Bad Times at the El Royale: Box office

 Bad Times at the El Royale grossed $17.8 million in the United States and Canada, and $14 million in other territories, for a worldwide total of $31.9 million against a production budget of $32 million.
-A box-office bomb, its performance was credited to its runtime, competition, and R-rating from the Motion Picture Association.
+A box-office bomb, its performance was attributed to its runtime, competition, and R rating from the Motion Picture Association.

 Box office analytics projected the film would make $8–12 million in its opening weekend from 2,808 theaters, with some "ambitious estimates" going as high as $17 million.
 Bad Times at the El Royale earned $2.8 million on its first day (including $575,000 from Thursday night previews) and went on to debut to $7.1 million in its opening weekend, finishing seventh at the box office.
 Opening below initial estimates, Deadline Hollywood noted the fact that the film had made less in its first weekend than Night School in its third.
 Audiences during the film's opening weekend were 53% male and 73% above the age of 25.
 In its second weekend, the film made $3.4 million and dropped to ninth place at the box office.
 The film was pulled from theaters in the U.S. and Canada on December 6, 2018.

 Worldwide, Bad Times at the El Royale debuted in 36 markets, making $4 million in its opening weekend; the top countries were Russia ($913,000), Australia ($884,000), the United Kingdom ($620,000), and Germany ($315,000).
 The film earned $2.5 million in its second weekend and $1.63 million in its third from 49 markets.